Invisible link to canonical for Microformats

 Current HSL members

 The HSL is committed to training students and postdocs for positions inside and outside of academia, drawing on wide-ranging fields in the social sciences and sciences; to the well-being and flourishing of lab members; and to promoting a collaborative research environment that advances equity, diversity, and inclusion.
-For more about our commitments and priorities, see our lab manual.
+See our lab commitments for more.

 Anne Pisor